 A certain King Siggeir arrives to marry Signy, and the wedding banquet is interrupted by Odin, who arrives in the aspect of the cloaked and hooded Wanderer.
 He produces a sword and sinks it up to the hilt in the tree that forms the center of the hall and declares, “He who draws this sword out of the trunk shall receive it from me as a gift, and he himself shall prove that he has never carried a better sword than this one.”
 He leaves the hall, and all contend for the sword.
 None can budge it but young Sigmund, for whom it slides out like nothing.
-The visiting Siggeir offers to buy it from the youngster, who raises the deadly ire of the king when he refuses to part with the weapon.
+The visiting Siggeir offers to buy it from the youngster, who raises th deadly ire of the king when he refuses to part with the weapon.

 Siggeir departs with the unwilling Signy but requests that his new kinsmen visit him in three months.
 When they arrive for the visit, Signy tries to warn Volsung and his sons of the deadly betrayal that is coming, but they insist they will not run from a fight.
 Volsung falls in the ensuing battle, and his sons are taken captive.
 When Siggeir marks them all for death, Signy pleads that, instead of a quick death, they be taken to the forest and put in stocks.

-| Sigmund & the wolf by Willy Pogany (1920) |
+Sigmund and the wolf by Willy Pogany (1920) |

 Signy secretly brings supplies to Sigmund, who lives in a dugout earth house in the forest.
 When her oldest son is ten years old, she sends him to Sigmund to see if he is strong enough to help avenge the death of Volsung.
 Sigmund hands the boy a bag of flour and tells him to make bread while he goes to gather firewood.
 Upon his return, the child tells him that he was scared to touch the sack, since there appeared to be something alive in it.
 When Sigmund tells his sister that the boy is “not so stouthearted that he would want the lad with him,” she tells him to kill her child.
 He obliges.
 A year later, Signy sends her younger son to be tested, with the same bloody result.
 The idea of the vengeful woman killing her own children as she plots vengeance against her husband recurs and is amplified later in the saga.